primalrockstar/WebConnect360Baby/public/images/README.md

 # Images

-This folder contains image assets for the ProMedixEMS platform.
+This folder contains image assets for the EmeritaClinical platform.

 ## Logo Files
 Place your official logo files here: